FabrizioSulcaR/news-query_RPP-lab/README.md

 ## 📝 Notes

+- **Self-Contained**: All code is embedded in the notebook - no external modules needed
-- All file paths are relative for reproducibility across different environments
+- **Relative Paths**: All file paths are relative for cross-environment reproducibility
-- The system persists ChromaDB collections for faster subsequent runs
+- **Persistent Storage**: ChromaDB collections are persisted for faster subsequent runs
-- Results are deterministic given the same RSS feed state
+- **Deterministic**: Results are consistent given the same RSS feed state
-- The notebook is compatible with Google Colab (add `!pip install -r requirements.txt` at the start)
+- **Google Colab Compatible**: Add `!pip install -r requirements.txt` at the start

 ---